 Africaid supports HIV positive young people, “my hope was restored!”

-“I was angry with my mother for infecting me with HIV through Mother to Child Transmission (MTCT) and keeping the information about my status to herself until I grew to an adolescent.
-I was even furious with God for allowing this to happen to me as I suddenly felt unwanted: I became highly suicidal and - lost hope to live.
-I even thought that O’level examination preparations were all in vain.” said Phyllis
+“I was angry with my mother for infecting me with HIV through Mother-to-Child Transmission (MTCT) and keeping the information about my status to herself until I was an adolescent.
+I was even furious with God for allowing this to happen to me as I suddenly felt unwanted: I became highly suicidal and lost hope to live.
+I even thought that my O’level examination preparations were all in vain.” said Phyllis

 Phyllis is a 22 year old young woman who stays in Midlands Province and she was born with HIV in January 1995.